sensedeep/dynamodb-onetable/README.md

 #### removeModel(name)

+Remove a model from the current schema in use by the table.
+This does not impact the persisted schemas.

+#### removeSchema(schema)

-Remove a model from the `Table` schema.
+Remove a schema from the persisted `Table` schema items.
+The schema should include a `name` property that describes the schema.

 #### async saveSchema(schema?: OneSchema): OneSchema